 The Corfu Process refers to the dialogue on European security conducted in the framework of the OSCE.
 The objective of the dialogue is to formulate a common position on significant security threats and to consider ways to solve problems.
 The OSCE Summit held in Astana, Kazakhstan, in December 2010, moved on to the next phase and discussion is currently continued in the informal Vienna to Vilnius security dialogue.

 Efforts are made to further improve the implementation of the OSCE’s fundamental principles and its role in crisis management (especially conflict prevention capability).
 Human rights and responding to multicultural, economic and environmental threats play an increasingly prominent part in the work of the organization.
-In 2012, the Chairmanship of the organisation is held by Ireland, and by Ukraine in 2013.
+The Chairmanship of the organisation is held by Ukraine in 2013, followed by Switzerland in 2014.